-Ten frames shot on each film, are shown side-by-side below.
+Below you will find ten frames shot on each film shown side-by-side.
 To view the images in fullscreen, click or tap an image and move/swipe left/right.

-Each gallery shows Kodak ColorPlus 200 on the left and Fuji Fujicolor C200 on the right
+Each gallery shows Kodak ColorPlus 200 on the left and Fujifilm Fujicolor C200 on the right.

 My thoughts on Kodak ColorPlus

 Under the testing conditions, Kodak ColorPlus 200 offers vivid yet restrained and realistic colors.

-With subjects or frames that have large green or red areas, images rendered by Colorplus 200 looked mellow and firm to my personal taste.
+With subjects or frames that have prominent green or red areas, the photographs rendered by ColorPlus 200 looked mellow and firm to my personal taste.
 For these subjects, the colors are not as bold as other films in the same league, so it may not provide a very appealing first impression.

 My thoughts on Fujicolor C200

-Fujicolor C200 is rich and yeilds beautiful green tones.
-This extends to shady and underexposed areas.
+Fujicolor C200 provides rich colors and yeilds beautiful green tones.
+This extends to any shady and underexposed areas.

 With well-lit subjects, C200 offers a crisp and clear result.
 The colors look cool and clean on a MacBook Pro Retina display, maybe the Noritsu HS-1800 also has something to do with it.
 The colors don’t go overboard and I’m curious about how they may look when scanned with a Fuji Frontier SP-3000.

-Shot in the same time, the film shows almost the same dynamic range as the Colorplus.
+Shot at the same time, the film shows almost the same dynamic range as the Colorplus.

 Final thoughts and conclusions

 Well, it looks like my Nikon 50 f/1.8 Series E needs a hood 😉

-The two films yield different color tone on subjects under shade, as we see in this test.
-Kodak appears to be slightly warmer while Fuji has extended greens.
-Under wel-llit conditions the difference is not as obvious as long as the result are not compared side by side.
+The two films yield different color tones on subjects in shade, as we see in this test.
+The Kodak film appears to be slightly warmer, while Fuji has extended greens.
+Under well-lit conditions, the difference is not as obvious as long as the results are not directly compared side by side.